egnyte/egnyte-js-sdk/src/docs/api.md

     });
 ```

-__Warning__: `API.auth.requestToken` will cause a page reload to let the user
+__Warning__: `API.auth.requestToken` will cause a page reload to let the user authorize the application to use the API.

 ### Initialize with token

-If the token is stored securely and there is no need to request it, it can be passed as initial configuration.
+If the token is already stored securely and there is no need to request it, it can be passed as initial configuration.

 ```javascript
 var egnyte = Egnyte.init("http://mydomain.egnyte.com", {